• Home

 Jump to Recipe

 Move over tomato sauce!
-Pasta with buttered sour cream and bacon is in town, and the pasta is calling!
+Pasta with sour cream sauce is in town, and the pasta is calling!
 Try this for your next pasta supper and get ready to be dishing out seconds.

 Why we love this recipe